With Every Changing Season,

 One of the area’s favorite pastimes is snowmobiling.
 The Northeast Kingdom, in fact, is considered one of the best places in the entire nation to snowmobile due to the extensive Vermont Association of Snow Travelers (VAST) trail system.

-The Fenton Chester Arena, located in Lyndon Center, serves as the home ice rink for the Lyndon Area Youth Hockey Association (LAYHA), Lyndon Institute, St. Johnsbury Academy and Lyndon State College.
+The Fenton Chester Arena, located in Lyndon Center, serves as the home ice rink for the Lyndon Area Youth Hockey Association (LAYHA), Lyndon Institute, St. Johnsbury Academy and Vermont State University-Lyndon.
 Many also ice fish during the winter, with shanties a familiar site on many of the region’s frozen lakes.
 Last but not least, you may find yourself transformed back in time when you see young children sledding down hills.

 Many of the winter activities described above can also be enjoyed, depending on snow cover, well into early spring.
 As the snow melts and the temperatures rise, people come out of the woodwork to walk, run and bike.